Hippo Family Club: Activities

 In addition to listening to recordings of speeches, conversations and songs in different languages, Hippo Family Club members get together in community-based clubs at least once a week for interactive activities.
-Members that feel confident recite what they feel they can from the recordings, even if the sounds are not accurate, and even if they don't exactly know what they are saying; the first step is to get a feel for the sounds, rhythm and melody of the languages.
+Members recite what they can from the recordings, even if the sounds are not accurate, and even if they do not know what they are saying; the first step is to get a feel for the sounds, rhythm and melody of the languages.

 Members play games, sing songs, dance, and speak with each other in the various languages they are learning.
 Through interaction with friends and family of all ages that participate, members absorb both new sounds and important context.

 The aim of HIPPO activities is not necessarily to "master" the languages, but to enjoy what Hippo founders call the "process of self-discovery", as members make new friends, strengthen family ties, and create new international connections through language.

 Hippo members can attend other Hippo Clubs, including clubs established internationally.
 They are encouraged to widen their horizons through participation with Hippo club members in other countries.
 In this way they create opportunities to make friends with speakers of other native languages, and thus come in contact with many languages.

 Currently, there are Hippo activities in French, Mandarin, German, Korean, Spanish, Japanese, English, Italian, Russian, Thai, Malaysian, Portuguese, Indonesian, Cantonese, Arabic, Hindi, Swedish, Vietnamese, Swahili, Turkish, and Taiwanese.
 Hippo Family Club establishments can choose to focus on a few, or all of these languages.